-You can read the query as follows: Find all blog comments where people wrote something about positive effects of parenting and negative effects of parenting.
+The aim is to find all blog comments where people wrote something about positive effects of parenting and negative effects of parenting.
 The statements about positive and negative effects are embedded in the blog comment, they can but do not have to overlap directly.